dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 ### Use a predefined Brush

-The `Brush` class defines a set of commonly used <xref:Microsoft.Maui.Controls.SolidColorBrush> objects.
+The <xref:Microsoft.Maui.Controls.Brush> class defines a set of commonly used <xref:Microsoft.Maui.Controls.SolidColorBrush> objects.
 The following example uses one of these predefined <xref:Microsoft.Maui.Controls.SolidColorBrush> objects:

 ```xaml
 <Frame Background="{x:Static Brush.Indigo}"